venunelaturi/venunelaturi/README.md

 Here are a few projects I've worked on:

-- 📈 **Super store Sales Analysis  Dashboard** – Built an interactive Power BI dashboard to analyze regional sales performance.
+- 📈 **Customer Data Analysis Dashboard** – Built an interactive Power BI dashboard to analyze regional sales performance.
 - 🧹 **Data Cleaning with Python** – Cleaned and transformed messy datasets using Pandas and NumPy.
-- 📊 **Customer Data Analysis** – Analysed data to identify customer groups for targeted marketing.
+- 📊 **SuperStore Data Analysis** – Analysed data to identify customer groups for targeted marketing.

 > Check out my repositories to explore more!